-Troubleshooting is a systematic approach to solving a problem.
-The goal of troubleshooting is to determine why something does not work as expected and explain how to resolve the problem.
-You can use this information to troubleshoot problems, including how to view and package log files, use network connectivity tools, and identify known problems and resolutions.
+Problem determination is a systematic approach to solving a problem.
+The goal of problem determination is to determine why something does not work as expected and explain how to resolve the problem.
+You can use this information to resolve problems, including how to view and package log files, use network connectivity tools, and identify known problems and resolutions.